-Type of Nature and timing of s atisfaction of
+Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms.

-service performance obligation ns, including

-significant payment terms.

 Revenue recognition under IFRS 15.

-Investment banking services

-The Group provides investment banking related services, including execution of customers' transactions and maintenance of customers' investments records.
+Investment banking services The Group provides investment banking related services, including execution of customers' transactions and maintenance of customers' investments records.
 Fees are charged when the transaction takes place and are based on fixed rates or a fixed percentage of the assets value.
 Revenue from investment banking related services is recognised at the point in time when the service is provided.

-Portfolio and asset management services

-The Group provides portfolio and asset management services to customers.
-Fees are calculated based on a fixed percentage of the value of the assets and are charged at various time intervals based on the investment agreement but at no time period exceeding twelve months.

-Revenue from portfolio and asset management services is recognised at the point in time when the service is provided.
+Portfolio and asset management services The Group provides portfolio and asset management services to customers.
+Fees are calculated based on a fixed percentage of the value of the assets and are charged at various time intervals based on the investment agreement but at no time Revenue from portfolio and asset management services is recognised at the point in time when the service is provided.

+period exceeding twelve months.